Raising Literacy: A Photographic Survey of Libraries and Literacy in San Joaquin County

 Discover & GoDiscover & Go provides SSJCPL card holders with FREE passes or discounted passes to local museums and other cultural institutions.
 Make reservations online and print passes from home.
 Each Discover & Go pass expires immediately after the reservation date.
 See more about the program here!

 Stockton Blooms: The San Joaquin County Seed Lending Library is a collection of seeds you can “borrow” and plant in your garden.
 You can save the seeds those plants produce and return them to the library for others to borrow.
 You don’t need a library card to borrow seeds, and we don’t charge overdue fines if you don’t return seeds.
 The Seed Lending Library lives at the Cesar Chavez Central Library.

 We hope that the Seed Lending Library will encourage the community to come together to create gardens, both large and small.
 The seeds in the library include vegetables, herbs and flowers.

 This is the longest running reading program offered by Stockton-San Joaquin County Public Library.
 For well over 50 years we have provided fun activities and educational programming for kids during the summer months.

 One Book, One San Joaquin

-The Library is pleased to participate in an annual reading program that has the goal of uniting San Joaquin County.
-This program invites them to read one book, together, at the same time to build community and promote literacy.
-Each year we will highlight a featured title.
-Throughout an entire month a variety of programs are scheduled county-wide and include book discussions, author visits, contests, and educational programming that celebrate the selected literary piece for that given year.
+The Library is pleased to present an annual reading program that has the goal of building literacy in San Joaquin County.
+This program invites community residents to read one book, together, at the same time and then participate in discussions and programs based on that book.
 Check out the current year's OBOSJ Program.